joealden/corum-docs/src/design/5-route/6-subforum.md

 `allPosts`.
 If I provide no parameters to the query, it will return every post that exists on the whole site.

-Two parameters that will be used to fetch the posts for a specific subforums will be the following:
+Two parameters that will be used to fetch the posts for a specific subforum will be the following:

 * `filter`
   * This expects a data type of 'Subforum'